-No. Name Position
+Name

-1. Mr. Siripong Sombatsiri Chairman of the Audit Committee and
+1. Mr. Siripong Sombatsiri

-Independent Director

-2. Dr. Somboon Aueatchasai Audit Committee Member and
+2. Dr. Somboon Aueatchasai

-Independent Director

-3. Mr. Kashpol Chulajata Audit Committee Member and
+3. Mr. Kashpol Chulajata

-Independent Director

 Mr. Siripong Sombatsiri, the Chairman of the Audit Committee, has sufficient knowledge and experience in finance and accounting to review and ensure the correctness and reliability of the Company's financial statements.
 He graduated bachelor's degree in accounting from Chulalongkorn University and a Master of Business Administration from Sul Ross University, USA.
 He is currently the Chairman of the Audit Committee of Pan Asia Footwear Public Company Limited, Audit Committee of Bangkok Chain Hospital Public Company Limited, and Director of AP (Thailand) Public Company Limited.